eharrow/eharrow.github.io/_posts/2018-06-22-adding-GPG-key-to-sign-git-commits-with-github-and-keybase.md

 ---
 layout: post
-title: Adding GPG Key to Sign Git Commits with Github and Keybase
+title: Adding a GPG Key to Sign Git Commits with Github and Keybase
 category: crypto git
 ---
 If you wanted or needed to see a verified label against your git commit e.g.